-While this Singapore quarantine survivor didn’t have a choice of hotels, she said that anyone who did have a choice should make sure the hotel offered free wi-fi and cable TV.
+While this Australian quarantine survivor didn’t have a choice of hotels, she said that anyone who did have a choice should make sure the hotel offered free wi-fi and cable TV.

 In addition, she advised a large “well-appointed” room with a balcony.